lewark/inv.lua/README.md

 ### Recipes

-Custom crafting recipes must be specified in `recipes/minecraft.json`.
+Custom crafting recipes must be specified in JSON files within the `recipes` directory.
 Like inventory filters, recipes can address input items by name or by Ore Dictionary tags.
 The "tags" field may consist of an array of tags, e.g. `["tag","tag2"]`, or a dictionary in the format `{"tag":true,"tag2":true}`.
 An item matches a tag specification if one or more of the tags in the "tags" list is present on the item.

 ```json
 [